Microsoft powerpoint - medication administration training for public school employees update[1].ppt

 Report any medication errors immediately.

-If you have any questions about the medication, STOP, do not give the
+If you have any questions about the medication, STOP, do not give the medication and follow up with the school nurse or head nurse.

-If the student questions the medication, STOP, do not give the medication
+If the student questions the medication, STOP, do not give the medication and follow the same procedure as described in #4.

-Medication must be kept in a locked cabinet/drawer whenever you leave the room.
 If a student vomits within 1 hour after receiving medication, notify the school nurse and/or parent so proper action can be taken.

 ADD/ADHD meds must be given at least 4 hours apart.